thomasfevre/Crypto_price_bot/readme.md

 # Token price - BOT Telegram
-This project allows you to host a telegram bot detecting new coins listed on different chains: Ethereum, Solana, Cardano, Polygon, BSC...
+This project allows you to get the price of famous crypto currencies on telegram if the price goes above a certain value You can choose the crypto and choose the value !

-You can host it directly on your machine or on a remote server to receive notifications at any time through the Telegram messaging application.
+There is also a daily recap at 23:59 each day

-This bot uses the Coingecko listings that I recommend you to check: https://www.coingecko.com/en/new-cryptocurrencies
+All price values are logged into a log file called script_ltc_log

 # Bot Configuration
 Clone this repo :